The Perfect 10 Days in Portugal Itinerary

 Afternoon Travel to Porto

-In order to travel to Porto from Sintra you can drive which will take roughly 3 and a half hours or choose to relax on a train which will take 5.5 hours.
-I personally prefer to drive to experience the countryside.
+To travel to Porto from Sintra you can drive which will take roughly 3 and a half hours or choose to relax on a train which will take 5.5 hours.
+I prefer to drive to experience the countryside.

 10 days in Portugal Itinerary: Where to Stay in Sintra Portugal